nedtaylor/athena/README.md

 The link to the .txt dabase is: https://github.com/halimb/MNIST-txt/tree/master

-**NOTE:** The code is currently hardcoded in main.f90 to point to the MNIST files, they are not yet set up as an input file tag.
-This is simply laziness and because it is a testing version and not meant to train on the MNIST database when complete.

-Once it works for 2D systems, which it seems to currently, it will be extended to 3D systems.
+**NOTE:** Whilst the code is now a library (which is built using cmake), there still exists a Makefile.old that uses the src/inputs.f90 and src/main.f90 files to test using the MNIST dataset.
+The dataset must be downloaded in a text file from above.

 The software is intended to be developed into an independent Fortran package which people can include/use in their own codes to add neural network capabilities (likely with a focus on convolutional neural networks, but not exclusively).

 The software currently uses a namelist input file system.
 There is currently no help function.
 However, an example input file has been provided in example/param.in.

-This code has been developed using the gcc 12.2.0 fortran compiler.
+This code has been developed using the gcc 13.2.0 fortran compiler.
 This has not been tested on ifort (due to outdated ifort compilers on our current setup).

 The code has a makefile.
 You SHOULD be able to build with it.
 Current methods are:

 -- basic make --

-make
+make -f Makefile.old

 -- build with intentions --

-make build <opt> [opt]
+make build <opt> [opt] -f Makefile.old

-make build mp
+make build mp -f Makefile.old

-make build optim
+make build optim -f Makefile.old

-make build dev
+make build dev -f Makefile.old

-make build mp optim
+make build mp optim -f Makefile.old

-make build mp dev
+make build mp dev -f Makefile.old

-make build mp fast
+make build mp fast -f Makefile.old

 To define the compiler, use make FC=<compiler_name>